Skip to content

 certs/key.pem # RSA/EC private key

-HSTS is sent in production mode (NODE_ENV=production) with max-age=31536000; includeSubDomains, even over HTTP.
+HSTS is always sent (max-age=31536000; includeSubDomains), even over HTTP.
 Browsers that have previously visited over HTTPS will refuse HTTP connections for 1 year.

 Microphone access requires a secure context.
 On localhost HTTP works, but network access requires HTTPS.